sike25/unireps.github.io/_posts/2025-10-8-multimodalEmergingPatterns.md

 </figure>

 ### Attacking a Defended Model
-After observing the most basic interaction of an adversarial attack against a multimodal model, we show the effects and observability of such attacks when various preventative measures are taken.
+With the baseline established, we introduce defenses to see how they reshape the interaction between attacker and agent.

 #### Gaussian Noise Defense
-We employ a Gaussian noise filter as a baseline defense for the agent that attempts to disrupt attack perturbations by subtly altering all values in the observation with random noise perturbations.
-We sample noise with a mean of 0 and standard deviation 1, using a scaling factor of 0.005.
+The gaussian noise filter is the simplest option.
+We add noise drawn from a normal distribution with mean zero and standard deviation one, scaled by 0.005.

-As per the noise defense figures we can see that even a small amount of noise can disrupt the attack and result in a higher reward during adversarial evaluation.
-Additionally, training the model on noise helps reduce the effects of noise on agent performance, resulting in more frequent reward peaks and lower attack success frequency.
-We test the model both against noise only in evaluation as well as preemptively training it on noisy values.
-Regardless of whether the agent is trained on noisy data (orange line) or only encountering noise during evaluation (red line), both scenarios perform better than undefended perturbations (purple line).
+As shown in the noise defense results, even small amounts of injected noise can significantly disrupt the adversarial attack, leading to higher rewards during evaluation.
+Training the model with noise further improves its resilience, helping it adapt to the presence of randomness and reducing the attack’s overall success rate.
+In this setup, we evaluate two conditions: one where the model encounters noise only during evaluation, and another where it is pre-trained on noisy data.

+Both approaches, training with noise (orange line) and applying noise only during evaluation (red line), show clear improvements compared to the undefended model (purple line).
+The trained model in particular exhibits more frequent reward peaks and fewer sharp drops, indicating that controlled noise not only weakens the attacker’s influence but also enhances the model’s overall stability under adversarial conditions.

-When testing the gaussian noise to attacks against specific modalities, we begin to see an interesting change in behavior.
-Attacks on the velocity modality replicated almost identical results to the multimodal noise defense, however we can observe an interesting change when the angular modality is targeted specifically.
+When applying Gaussian noise defenses to attacks targeting specific modalities, an interesting shift in behavior emerges.
+For velocity-targeted attacks, the results closely mirror those of the full multimodal noise defense, showing that noise effectively mitigates the attack’s impact.
+However, when the angular modality is targeted, the pattern changes noticeably.

-Rather than follow the same pattern, training on noise appears to destabilize model performance more than it helps.
-We see in the angular noise defense figure that the best performing version of adding noise as a defense is when it is only included in evaluation, with the model never encountering noise during its training.
-It is unclear if this is due to this modality being the predominant data in the observation space for the agent, or if there are some other influencing factors.
-This was observed as consistent behavior across multiple runs.
+In this case, training the model on noisy angular data appears to destabilize performance rather than improve it.
+The angular noise defense results show that the best-performing configuration occurs when noise is introduced only during evaluation, without exposing the model to it during training.
+The reason for this discrepancy remains unclear, it may be related to the angular modality’s dominant influence within the observation space, or potentially other underlying interactions in the model’s learning dynamics.
+Regardless, this behavior was observed consistently across multiple runs, suggesting a modality-specific sensitivity to noise based defenses.

 <div class="l-page-outset">
   <div class="row">